DILCISBoard/E-ARK-AIP/index.md

 of an emulation environment to render a representation.
 The result of this operation is the creation of a new version of the AIP.

-Furthermore, the AIP format allows updating the AIP by adding a new version of the submission.
-This allows supporting the AIP edition which is defined in OAIS as follows:
+Furthermore, the AIP format allows updating the AIP which correspond to the AIP edition which is defined in OAIS as follows:

 > “AIP  Edition: An  AIP  whose  Content  Information  or Preservation
 > Description  Information  has been upgraded or improved with the intent not to
 > preserve information, but to increase or improve it.
 An AIP edition is not
 > considered to be the result of a Migration. [@OAIS2012, p.
 1-9]”

+### Generation

 If the logical AIP is changed, the physical representation of the information in a container may change as well.
-We call an *AIP generation* a new manifestation of physical container files representing a new version of a logical AIP.
+We call a *generation* of the AIP a new manifestation of physical container files representing a new version of a logical AIP.
 The new generation of the AIP can be a single container file or a set of container files.

-### Generation
 A generation of the AIP is created as a consequence of preservation policy decisions.
 These are generally applied across AIPs without reference to their source or the content contained in them.
 Examples: